Broomhill Attic

 Client brief… “more of the same please!”

-This involved lots painstaking roof strengthening works after discovering a few structural bumps along the way that needed attention and a healthy contingency.
+This involved lots of painstaking roof strengthening work after discovering a few structural bumps along the way that needed attention and a healthy contingency budget.

-Having to alter the original roof structure and trusses more than first anticipated, provided an opportunity to create more usable floor space and custom integrated eaves storage space, including a hidden ply door or two.
+Having to alter the original roof structure and trusses more than first anticipated, provided an opportunity to create more usable floor space and customise integrated storage space in the eaves, including a hidden ply door or two.

-The plywood feature wall has a plywood barn door with industrial ironmongery that leads through to a luxurious wet room, with locally made sash and case period inspired windows affording fantastic views over south Aberdeen.
-A hidden plywood sliding door disappears into the wall to reveal a designated cloak room space and hidden ply eaves door to even more secret storage.
+The plywood feature wall has a plywood barn door with industrial ironmongery that leads through to a luxurious wet room.
+Locally made sash and case period inspired windows afford fantastic views over south Aberdeen.
+A hidden plywood sliding door disappears into the wall to reveal a designated cloak room space and hidden plywood eaves door to even more secret storage.

-Crucially, from an Architects point of view perhaps, the hours spent planning all shadow gaps and junction details did not go to waste as they were installed perfectly by the contractor, despite the out of level and plumb walls to be expected in a home of this age.
+Crucially, from an Architect’s point of view , the hours spent planning all shadow gaps and junction details did not go to waste as they were installed perfectly by the contractor, despite the out of level and plumb walls to be expected in a home of this age.

 The birch plywood bed, also designed by BWMA, has large industrial drawers and a hidden compartment to maximise storage.